mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 #### `--target`, `-t`

-This specifies which application to run your extension in.
+Specify the application to run your extension in.
 Specify this option multiple times to run the extension in each application concurrently.

 Here are the supported targets: